agronholm/pythonfutures/docs/index.rst

 .. method:: Future.add_done_callback(fn)

-   Attaches the function *fn* to the future. *fn* will be called, with the future as its only argument, when the future is cancelled or finishes running.
+   Attaches the callable *fn* to the future. *fn* will be called, with the future as its only argument, when the future is cancelled or finishes running.
+Added callables are called in the order that they were added and are always called in a thread belonging to the process that added them.

    If the future has already completed or been cancelled then *fn* will be called immediately.
-If the same function is added several times then it will still only be called once.

-.. method:: Future.remove_done_callback(fn)

-   Removes the function *fn*, which was previously attached to the future using :meth:`Future.add_done_callback`.

-   `KeyError` is raised if the function *fn* was not previously attached.

 Internal Future Methods
 ^^^^^^^^^^^^^^^^^^^^^^^